mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 Where `RadioGroup` is the link between all of its `Radio` children.
 Its role is to ensure that only one element can be selected inside its own context, which is its children tree.

-It owns a `selected` property that correspond to the **unique name** of the selected radio component.
+It owns a `selected` property that corresponds to the **unique name** of the selected radio component.

-Using the context of React in that specific case allows to have consistency between the components but it also doesn't block the composability nature of React: I can position my radio element almost anywhere without losing its behaviour.
+Using the context of React in that specific case allows to keep consistency between the components but it also doesn't block the composability nature of React: I can position my radio element almost anywhere without losing the current form state.

 This is what we call _implicit state passing_.
 We manage the state in a way that the user doesn't have to care about.